annuhpark/solitudal-thoughts/README.md

 ## Why I Built This Project

 I am a strong believer that mental health is equally as important as physical health.
-Our generation, fortunately, has taken steps to de-stagmatize getting treatment for your mental health; however, that still does not mean the treatment is accessible to all.
+Our generation, fortunately, has taken steps to de-stigmatize getting treatment for your mental health; however, that still does not mean the treatment is accessible to all.
 It comes with a cost, so this app was designed specifically for victims of mental health issues that want to find natural and affordable ways to take care of their mind.

 ## Technologies Used